udoprog/musli/README.md

 encoding interfaces that describe "what it wants" and leverages GATs to make the API efficient and ergonomic.

+Another major aspect where Müsli differs is in the conept of [modes].
+This is a larger topic and is covered further down.

 <br>

 ## Usage